stevens68/twixtbot-ui/README.md

 # twixtbot-ui

-twixtbot-ui is a graphical user interface on top of [twixtbot](https://github.com/BonyJordan/twixtbot). twixtbot is an engine for the game [TwixT](https://en.wikipedia.org/wiki/TwixT) that has been developed by Jordan Lampe.
-It uses [AlphaZero](https://en.wikipedia.org/wiki/AlphaZero) techniques, i.e. a neural network plus Monte-Carlo-Tree-Search and plays extremely strong.
-See its ratings at [littlegolem.net](https://littlegolem.net/jsp/games/gamedetail.jsp?gtid=twixt).
-It's brilliant!
+twixtbot-ui is a graphical user interface on top of [twixtbot](https://github.com/BonyJordan/twixtbot). twixtbot is an engine for the game [TwixT](https://en.wikipedia.org/wiki/TwixT) developed by Jordan Lampe.
+It uses [AlphaZero](https://en.wikipedia.org/wiki/AlphaZero) techniques, i.e. a neural network plus Monte-Carlo-Tree-Search and plays brilliant!
 Big round of applause to Jordan!

-twixtbot-ui brings twixtbot to your desktop in a simple standalone python program.
+twixtbot-ui brings twixtbot to your desktop in a simple standalone python program based on [FreeSimpleGUI](https://github.com/spyoungtech/FreeSimpleGUI).
 You can play against the bot, have it evaluate past games or have two bots play against each other using different settings.

 twixtbot-ui comes with all the necessary twixtbot files in subfolder `./backend` so there is no dependency to the twixtbot repository.
-The twixtbot code runs as part of twixtbot-ui; no server needs to be started beforehand.

 ![A Twixt game](img/A-Game.JPG)

-## Get started

-#### Manual Installation
+## Installation

-Make sure you have python version installed that supports the modules in `requirements.txt`, e.g. python 3.13:
+Make sure you have a python version installed that supports the modules in `requirements.txt`.
+As of Feb 2026 this is true for python 3.11, 3.12 or 3.13.

-Clone this repository using the following command or download the repository as ZIP file and extract it.
+Clone this repository or download and extract it.

 ```
 git clone https://github.com/stevens68/twixtbot-ui
 ```

-At the command line, change to the ```twixtbot-ui``` directory &ndash; or ```twixtbot-ui-master``` if you extracted a ZIP file &ndash; and install the necessary modules:
+Change to directory ```twixtbot-ui``` &ndash; or ```twixtbot-ui-master``` if you extracted it &ndash; and install the necessary modules using your favorite package manager, e.g. pip or uv.
+Example:

 ```
 python -m pip install -r requirements.txt